La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _the bad music magazine_

-has in English two interpretations: a bad magazine about music, or a magazine about bad music.
+has two interpretations in English: a bad magazine about music or a magazine about bad music.
 In Lojban, its equivalent

 > **le xlali zgike karni**

 has only the interpretation _a bad-music magazine_, because the first two verbs (_xlali zgike_ — _bad music_) group together first.
-So it is important to be able to modify the grouping of verbs, so that we can make sure the tanru means what we actually intend it to mean.
+It is important to modify the grouping of verbs to ensure the tanru conveys the intended meaning.
 For that reason, Lojban has a couple of mechanisms in place for making tanru group together properly.

-In English we use brackets to structure the text.
-Likewise for tanru we use **ke** for the left bracket and **ke'e** for the right bracket.
+In English, we use brackets to structure the text.
+Similarly, for tanru, we use **ke** for the left bracket and **ke'e** for the right bracket.

 **le xlali ke zgike karni** means _the bad music-magazine_.

-As you can see we separated **xlali** from the rest of the tanru and made it apply to the whole tanru.
-There is no need in **ke'e** in the end of the tanru since we already know that it ends here.
+As you can see, we separated **xlali** from the rest of the tanru and made it apply to the whole tanru.
+There is no need for **ke'e** at the end of the tanru since we already know that it ends here.

 > **.i mi pu zi te vecnu le xlali ke zgike karni .i to'e zanru la'o gy.Eurythmics.gy.**
 > _I just bought a bad music-magazine.
 It dissed the Eurythmics._